AliOzgurDede/Gold_Price/README.md

 # Gold Price 💰

-In this Jupyter notebook, predictive analytics study was performed on a given data set which consists of the troy ounce gold prices over time horizon.
+In this notebook, predictive analytics study was performed on a given data set which consists of the troy ounce gold prices over time horizon.

 The breakdown of the study is as below: